Child Support

 Bristol County Child Support Lawyer

-Representing Parents in Plymouth, New Bedford, Boston, Quincy, Hingham, Norfolk Counties
+Representing Parents in Plymouth, New Bedford, Boston, Quincy, Hingham, Norfolk Counties, MA

 The Law Offices of Rachel M. Matos represent parents throughout Bristol County, MA in child support cases.
 Whether you are a parent requesting child support or expect to be the parent paying support, our firm can advocate for your case.
 Child support calculations largely depend on both parents’ incomes, so high earners can expect to pay a fair amount of support.
 Attorney Rachel M. Matos can take a look at your unique situation and help you estimate the amount of child support you may be eligible to receive or to pay.
 Attorney Matos can also help you build a strong case for challenging the amount reached by the court, asking for an increase or a decrease.

-Contact the Law Offices of Rachel M. Matos for an initial consultation to discuss your case in detail with our Bristol County child custody attorney.
+Contact the Law Offices of Rachel M. Matos online or call (508) 206-9334 for an initial consultation to discuss your case in detail with our Bristol County child custody attorney.

 How Is Child Support Calculated in Massachusetts?